Phurga/obsidian_vault/concepts/effect of human perturbation on soil biodiversity.md

   - concept/idea
 aliases:
 ---
+In LCA, impact on ecosystem quality is considered through the metric relative species loss.
+This metric is calculated using the species-area relationship.
 ## favorable
 Human use land as a resource and modify the natural environment to increase the value of this resource.
 These modications lead to the destruction of some [[biotope|ecological niches]], and the creation of others.
 There is usually a net destruction of niches since human favour specialisation, hence homogeneisation of the environment.